Birth Small Talk

 Fetal monitoring information you can trust

-Why might midwives not support choice of fetal monitoring method?
+Why might midwives not support women’s choices?

 Comparing the two papers